BAK2K3/hard-drivers/README.md

     * The product is the _service_ provided by Hard Drivers, therefore strong colours, images, and headlines to engage with user.
 * Thin content where necessary, providing only the most important information from the outset.
     * Provide fuller content in sections of the website where the user specifically wants further information.
-* Every page has multiple "Enquire Now" buttons, so as to allow a user to immediately engage when they want to.
+* Every page has multiple "Enquire" buttons, so as to allow a user to immediately engage when they want to.
-    * This "Enquire Now" should ultimately be a "Fast Track" service to allow a user to go from making the decision to enquire, to having made the enquiry, in as few interactions as possible.
+    * This "Enquire" button should ultimately be a "Fast Track" service to allow a user to go from making the decision to enquire, to having made the enquiry, in as few interactions as possible.

 ### User Stories